hb9ssb/trx-control/README.md

-# [WORK IN PROGRESS]

 # rig-control

 Software to control amateur radio transceivers.
+This is work in progress.

 rig-control consists of rigd(8), a daemon to control the transceiver, and, rigctl(1), a command line utility to access rigd.